 It does not seem to be working right?!.
 Let’s have a closer look at the output:

-One thing to keep in mind here is that not all the emulators would show you that message, for example Putty does not show any thing, its window just gets disappeared, other software like Xshell which we are using shows us that message because Xshell uses a landing page where the output of the previous session will still show up after the session is disconnected.
+Keep in mind that not all the emulators would show you that message.
+For example, Putty does not show any thing, its window just gets closed.
+However, other software like Xshell which I am using in this lab it shows that message.
+Xshell uses a landing page where the previous session output will still show up after it got disconnected.

 Now let’s try again and see if this time it works:

-All looks good!
-Now let’s test the HTTPS access, the username of the admin we will use is the same we used for SSH which is admin1:
+Now let’s test the HTTPS access.
+We will use the same username we used for SSH access which admin1:

-Last thing we are going to do for this lab is to create a read only policy for HTTPS access, just for fun.
+Last thing we are going to do for this lab is to create a read only policy for HTTPS access.
 Here are the relevant changes on ISE.
-We created a new authZ profile called FDM_HTTPS_ReadOnly and we assigned the Cisco AV Pair value fdm.userrole.authority.ro, and then we added a new authZ rule to the policy set to match the AD group Group_Test1 to which the read only user account rouser belongs:
+We created a new authZ profile called FDM_HTTPS_ReadOnly and we assigned the Cisco AV Pair value fdm.userrole.authority.ro.
+After that, we added a new authZ rule to the policy set to match the AD group Group_Test1 to which the read only user account rouser belongs: